viktorku/wort/README.md

 - Don't bother running the tracer in debug mode, as it's painfully slow
 - Image output can be a PPM file or a framebuffer window
-- There are a couple CLI arguments, run `--help` to see or check the code out
+- There are a couple of CLI arguments, run `--help` to see or check the code out

 ## TODO:

 - Reported rendering time above is on 2015 MacBook Pro, but add times for i9-9900K (should be ~4 times faster?), and M1 silicon for an interesting comparison
-- There are many parameters (such as camera positioning, dielectrics reflecitivity, object poeses, etc.) that can be made configurable via the framebuffer window or the CLI
+- There are many parameters (such as camera positioning, FOV, dielectrics reflectivity, object poses, etc.) that can be made configurable via the framebuffer window or the CLI
 - Implement the second and third part
 - Play around with AVX/SIMD?
 - ...